Kevinskwk/Misc/README.md

-# Kevin's coding note
+# Kevin's Misc Repo
-I will try to put some coding notes here

-Right now there are some C++ scripts recording my progress in learning this language.

-I will update!
+This is a misc repository, some random code (maybe those I use to learn) will be put here.